cosmin-panescu/Resume-Generator/README.md

 Features:
 - quick and easy generation of customized resume using HTML and CSS template
 - real-time presentation of changes made in the HTML and CSS code
+- automatic saving of each modified version of the template
 - intuitive and easy-to-use use interface
 - HTML and CSS code is easily customizable and adaptable to meet your specific needs